 The Asheville ReStore has been “pinning” all things DIY, reused, and repurposed for YEARS!
 There are so many ideas for holiday centered DIY and and reuse ideas on our Pinterest page at:

 6. Start a re-gifting box — and think ahead.

 When you do receive those inevitable gifts that just aren’t “you”, label them with who gave them to you, then keep them on hand to give to someone they are more suited for.

 Getting sucked into last minute, needless purchases is frustrating.
-Next year, whatever the month, when you come across funky, unique items at the ReStore that are perfect for your aunts, uncles, or friends, buy them (even if it’s March!) and keep them in the “re-gifting” box also so you’re ready when the holiday season rolls around.
+Next year, whatever the month, when you come across funky, unique items at the ReStore that are perfect for your aunts, uncles, or friends, buy them (even if it’s March!) and keep them in the “re-gifting” box as well.
+When the next holiday season rolls around, you’ll be ready.

-As we rethink this holiday season, the best thing we can do is have open conversations and set clear expectations with those with whom we’ll be sharing the holiday.
-Find out what’s really important to you and your loved ones as we close out this year, and enjoy the freedom of rethinking what the holidays will look like to you.
+As we work to re-imagine the holiday season, the best thing we can do is have open conversations and set clear expectations with those we’ll be sharing the holiday with.
+Find out what’s really important to you and your loved ones as we close out this year and enjoy the freedom of rethinking what the holidays will look like to you.

 Leyla Acaroglu of Disruptive Design reminds us that “sustainability is all about making sure that the decisions we make today — no matter how insignificant they seem now — don’t negatively impact the ability for future generations to live prosperously.
 It’s all about making new normals, changing the rituals, and finding uniquely-you ways of sharing love and friendship this holiday season.”
-This holiday season, as we all rethink our “holiday normal”, may this opportunity to redesign your holiday traditions bring about in you and yours even more of what the holiday, and sustainability too, is all about- hope.
+May this opportunity to redesign your holiday traditions bring about in you and yours even more of what the holiday, and sustainability, too, is all about – hope.

 Happy Holidays to you and yours from all of us at the Habitat ReStore!